2021-2023 Human Genetics Scholars

 Christopher Robles is a PhD Candidate at UCLA working on developing computational and statistical methods to draw conclusions from large genomic datasets under Dr. Sriram Sankararaman.
 His thesis work focuses on ancient DNA, specifically how Neanderthal introgression affects modern human biology.
 He is also an advocate for increasing diversity in STEM higher education.
 Chris grew up in Los Angeles and after attending community college, earned his bachelor’s degree in Bioengineering at UC Santa Cruz.

-Assistant Professor of Genetics, Genomics and Informatics
+Associate Professor of Genetics, Genomics and Informatics

 University of Tennessee Health Science Center